ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 * The DTLS handshake is replaced by the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
 * Compact CBOR representations of X.509 certificates and EST payloads (see {{I-D.ietf-cose-cbor-encoded-cert}}) are optionally used.
 * Certificates by reference (see {{RFC9360}}) are optionally used.
-* The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy (see {{proxying}}).
+* The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP and non-constrained networks supporting HTTP/HTTPs, through a CoAP-HTTP proxy without any security processing at the proxy (see {{proxying}}).
-The concept "Registrar" and its required trust relation with the EST server as described in Section 5 of {{RFC9148}} is therefore not applicable.
+The concept "Registrar" and its required trust relationship with the EST server as described in Section 5 of {{RFC9148}} is therefore not applicable.

 # Terminology   {#terminology}

 {::boilerplate bcp14}

-This document uses terminology from {{RFC9148}} which in turn is based on {{RFC7030}} and, in turn, on {{RFC5272}}.
+This document uses terminology from {{RFC9148}}, which in turn is based on {{RFC7030}} and, in turn, on {{RFC5272}}.

 The term "Trust Anchor" follows the terminology of {{RFC6024}}:
 "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."

-Apart from enrolling certificates with keys that are used for signing, this document also specifies how to enroll certificates with keys that are used for DH operations (static DH keys).
+Apart from enrolling certificates with keys that are used for signing, this document also specifies how to enroll certificates with keys that are used for Diffie-Hellman (DH) operations (static DH keys).
 Instead of signing, possession of the private static DH key may be proved by generating a MAC given the recipient's public DH key.
-Therefore this document extends the definition of the term "Trust Anchor": the corresponding public key can also be used for MAC generation for static DH proof of possession procedures.
+Therefore, this document extends the definition of the term "Trust Anchor": the corresponding public key can also be used for MAC generation for static DH proof-of-possession procedures.

 # Authentication

 This specification replaces the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
-The enrollment using EST-oscore is based on the existence of an OSCORE Security Context protecting the EST payloads.
+The enrollment using EST-oscore is based on the existence of an OSCORE Security Context protecting the messages conveying the EST payloads.
 This Security Context is typically established through an EDHOC session preceding the initial enrollment.
 Re-enrollment does not require a new EDHOC session.